 If we want to meet the extraordinary energy requirements of the future and reduce greenhouse gases, nuclear is the best option.
 One large facility can near provide the entire electricity to a province like Alberta.
 A nuclear plant should have a lifespan 4 times that of solar and wind.
 A nuclear plant will have less maintenance per unit of energy than something like wind.
 And lastly the byproduct of nuclear can be contained.

 As good as nuclear is, it is rarely talked about positively.
 For very apocalyptic prophecies of climate change proponents, they seem to want to implement the snails pace of electrical change with solar and wind.
-Compound this with the very real shortage of rare earth metals, no one is really trying to solve the climate change problem - especially the proponents.
+Compound this with the very , no one is really trying to solve the climate change problem - especially the proponents.

 Let's reiterate the main discussion point, solar panels being used in urban settings.
 One shouldn't use a solar panel because it requires more energy to create than it actually produces over the life.
 It's made of rare earth metals that produce radioactive byproducts.
 It simply isn't as environmentally friendly as people like to think.